- Institute for Freedom and Community

 The public affairs conversation

-The Public Affairs Conversation is modeled on the other signature Conversation programs at St. Olaf.
+The Public Affairs Conversation, which is fully supported by the Institute for Freedom and Community, is modeled on the other signature Conversation programs at St. Olaf.
 Students undertake an interdisciplinary journey through influential texts and ideas that have shaped civil discourse in the past and will guide its future.

 The Institute for Freedom and Community seeks to provide funding and other administrative support to student organizations whose activities promote the values of free inquiry and spirited expression, so that people with diverse points of view and values can study, discuss, and debate political and social issues in respectful environments.